TayyabKM/Digital-Marketing-Project/README.md

 To use this landing page template, you can follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/your-repo.git`
+1. Clone the repository: `git clone https://github.com/TayyabKM/Digital-Marketing-Project.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd Digital-Marketing-Project`
 3. Open the `index.html` file in your web browser.

 ## Usage